jlapeyre/Qurt.jl/README.md

 julia> Pkg.add("BenchmarkTools")
 ```

+`Revise.jl` is an absolutely essential tool for developing.
+Do `using Revise` before loading code that you are working on.

 ## How to install

 The Julia general registry is similar to the pypi that you access via `pip`.
 The general registry is somewhat more gate-kept. `Qurt.jl` and a few of